smart-data-models/dataModel.Energy/InverterDevice/doc/spec_DE.md

         type: Property
         units: Volt
     overVoltageCategory:
-      description: 'Over voltage category. - I : connection to circuits with transient over voltages at an appropriate low level. - II : main insulation and additional insulation (earth terminal). - III : fixed installations with reliability and availability making subject to specific specifications. - IV : materials at the origin of the electrical installation such as electric meters and main materials over current protection.'
+      description: 'Over voltage category. - I : connection to circuits with transient over voltages at an appropriate low level. - II : main insulation and additional insulation (earth terminal). - III : fixed installations with reliability and availability making subject to specific specifications. - IV : materials at the origin of the electrical installation such as electric meters and main materials over current protection'
       enum:
         - I
         - II